Related Articles

 Based on your age and health, you can typically take between 30% to 60% of the current value of your home.

 Because you don’t pay interest on the money, you don’t get the market value for the piece of your house you’re selling.
 Instead, you pay a charge for accessing the cash.
-The home reversion firm has no idea when it will receive its money or what will occur to house prices.
+The home reversion firm has no idea when it will receive its money or what will happen to house prices.

 Because the percentage you receive increases as you become older, a home reversion plan is best suited to persons over 70.